-- Demonstrate financial stability, in the judgment of the AFA, for at least two years prior to application.
+- Demonstrate financial stability, in the judgment of the AFA, for at least one year prior to application.

 Two or more organizations that satisfy the eligibility criteria may apply to collaborate on a project.
-A partnership project must be submitted through one primary organization.
-The primary organization must designate the main contact for all requirements of the grant.
+Multiple applications from separate organizations for aspects of the same project will not be accepted.
+Projects involving multiple partners must be consolidated and submitted by one lead organization.

 Partnership projects must demonstrate that: